jackby03/aboutme/_projects/6_project.md

 ---
 layout: page
-title: project 6
+title: Middle-Out Compression Algorithm POC
-description: a project with no image
+description: Create a proof of concept of a compression algorithm inspired by the Middle-Out theory from Silicon Valley, integrating with your previous interest in compression software.
 img:
 importance: 4
 category: fun